michkang1/jaclang_project/README.md

 -  I had something happen to my github repo while going through this tutorial, and I wasn't able to recover it.
 I've provided my code and the files I used in this github repo, but items like the commit history and other comments were lost.

--  Thankfully, I wrote out notes on a google doc when I was going through this tutorial.
+-  Thankfully, I wrote out notes on a markdown doc when I was going through this tutorial.
 It highlights some of the struggles, questions, thoughts, and solutions I went through when completing this project.
 While this doesn't make up for the lost commit history or comments, I hope this might be of use.
 I apologize for the lack of professionalism.

 ## Part 1: Initial Setup and MongoDB Configuration